Eagle Mountain, Utah

 Eagle Mountain is a city in Utah County, Utah.
-It is part of the Provo–Orem metropolitan area.
-The city is located to the west as well as north of the Lake Mountains, which are west of Utah Lake.
-It was incorporated in December 1996 and is rapidly growing.
-The population was 43,623 at the 2020 census.
-Eagle Mountain was a town in 2000.
-It has since been classified as a third-class city in September 2001.
-In its short history, the city has become known for its rapid growth.
+It is part of the Provo–Orem metropolitan area, and located to the west and north of the Lake Mountains.

+The city was incorporated in December 1996 and reached a population of 43,623 by the 2020 Census, increasing to an estimated 66,557 by 2025, cementing its reputation as one of the fastest-growing communities in the state’s recent history.

 History

 Founding

-In 1994, John Walden, a real estate developer from Florida, and physicians Scott Gettings and Andrew Zorbis, who all own houses in Park City and come to Utah to ski, bought about 8,000 acres of land in the Cedar Valley at a bankruptcy auction, under the company names of "TI Mortgage" and "Monte Vista Ranch".
-No one lived in the area they wanted to incorporate, so they, along with developer Debbie Hooge, who lives in what is now in Eagle Mountain, approached those living in two communities about five miles away, Cedar Pass Ranch, a community of large lots, and Harvest Haven, a polygamous community on the opposite side of Highway 73.
+In 1994, a trio of men bought about 8,000 acres in the Cedar Valley of western Utah County at a bankruptcy auction, under the company names of "TI Mortgage" and "Monte Vista Ranch".
+These investors were John Walden, a real estate developer from Florida, and physicians Scott Gettings and Andrew Zorbis.
+All owned houses in Park City, Utah where they came to ski.
+No one lived in the region they wanted to incorporate so the trio approached developer Debbie Hooge for help.
+Already familiar with the area and a resident of the region, Hooge and the trio of investors approached two established communities nearby.
+The first was Cedar Pass Ranch, a community of large lots; while the second was Harvest Haven, a Fundamentalist Mormon polygamous community on the north side of Utah State Route 73.

-They signed and the town, at 24 square miles, incorporated in December 1996 as the Town of Eagle Mountain.
+The two small communities signed on to the proposal and the town, at 24 square miles, incorporated in December 1996 as the Town of Eagle Mountain.
 Debbie Hooge was appointed as the First Mayor of the Town of Eagle Mountain.
 In 2001, the city was reclassified and renamed to Eagle Mountain City.
 In 2011, Eagle Mountain extended further west with the annexation of the White Hills neighborhood, which had about 400 residents, as well as an area that is part of the Pole Canyon development plan.
 The land outside of White Hills was almost 2,900 acres.

+Eagle Mountain was reclassified as a third-class city on September 4, 2001.
+Based on current Utah code a municipality achieves "third-class” city status with a population of 30,000 or more but less than 65,000.